What You Should Know About Long-Term App Maintenance

-Keeping up with the changing styles, trends, and usage habits of your customers is an essential part of your app’s long-term success.
+Keeping up with your customers' changing styles, trends, and usage habits is an essential part of your app’s long-term success.

 And that means always keeping your user interface (UI) updated.

 The more time users spend with your app, the more mature they get.
-Your UI needs to mature as well, especially if you want to keep your existing users interested and offer them the best experience.
+Your UI must also mature, especially if you want to keep your existing users interested and offer them the best experience.

-Moreover, if you want to stay trendy and relevant, you need to match your UI with evolving styles and designs.
+Moreover, if you want to stay trendy and relevant, you need to match your UI with evolving styles and designs that impact usability.

 4. Fix Bugs Timely